The Stigma of GLP-1 Medication for Weight Loss

 The stigma of taking GLP-1 medications exposes a pervasive underbelly that feeds on the vulnerability of an already marginalized group.
 As a psychotherapist specializing in BED, I've spent hundreds of hours sitting with clients helping them untangle the intricate web of internalized shame over food and their bodies, which is often intensified as they evaluate whether or not to utilize GLP-1 medication to support their individual goals.
 What becomes clear, session after session, is that BED is rarely just about food.
 Binge eating is merely a symptom of the crushing weight of shame that so many carry through the world—and yet, your body is not a problem to be solved.
 The decision to utilize medication to support your personal health goals does not reflect personal weakness, moral failing, or insufficient effort.

-If you are looking for a safe space to begin to explore your relationship with food, contact Bren for consultation.
-You deserve comprehensive care that alights with your personal values, goals, and circumstances without judgment.
+If you are looking for a binge eating therapist in Pasadena, CA who specializes in binge eating disorder treatment and understands the weight of GLP-1 stigma, contact Bren for a consultation.
+You deserve comprehensive care that aligns with your personal values, goals, and circumstances without judgment.

 *Disclaimer: This article is for educational and informational purposes only and does not constitute medical advice, diagnosis, or treatment recommendations.
 This article does not replace consultation with a qualified healthcare professional.